Cybersecurity

 Final Thoughts on MSSPs

-If an organization receives some level of security support from their IT service provider but is unsure of where they stand, they should ask to have a cyber risk assessment conducted.
-This will allow them to see in detail what their vulnerabilities are and whether they have the appropriate solutions and expertise in place in order to combat them.
+If an organization receives some level of security support from their IT service provider but is unsure of where they stand, they should have a cyber risk assessment conducted.
+This will allow them to see in detail what their vulnerabilities are and whether they have the appropriate solutions and expertise in place to combat them.

 If their current managed service provider is not in a position to implement a strategy that covers all the necessary areas of security—of particular note is compliance for modern companies—then businesses should consider hiring a dedicated MSSP with a security operations center to meet their needs.